 - Add sliced mushrooms to each cup, putting it in the bottom of the muffin tin after the bacon

-- Sprinkle parmesan cheese over the top in the last few minutes of cooking
+- Sprinkle vegan shredded cheese over the top in the last few minutes of cooking

 - Put a few leaves of baby spinach in the bottom of the muffin cups before you crack the eggs in